MojeeIO/Mojee/README.md

 ## Licensing

-Mojee is free to use in both open-source and commercial applications, although with support for a limited set of emojis unless a license key is [purchased](https://mojee.io/pricing).
+Mojee is free to use in both open-source and commercial applications, although with support for a limited set of emojis unless used with license key.

 The 100 most popular emojis used on Twitter are supported for free, which covers approximately 4 out of every 5 emojis tweeted.
 The following table documents the 100 emojis currently supported in the free (no license key) version of Mojee.
 With each new release, Mojee will be updated with the latest 100 most popular emojis used on Twitter.